SojiLasaki/OTG---OnTheGo/readme.txt

 instructions
 - Create a root folder (name this folde "hackathon)
+- Create a folder named "Datasets"
+    - Download datasets from this url: https://trddev.com/hackathon-2025/
+    - Unzip all datasets and place each folder into the Datasets folder.
-- Create a folder named "datasets"
+- Create a folder named "TrackMaps"
+    - Download track maps from this url: https://trddev.com/hackathon-2025/
+    - Unzip all maps and place each folder into the TrackMaps folder.
 - Clone repositotry into root folder
 - Work in respective folder.

 ######## NOTICE #########

-If you need to use a large sized model, please push to a google drive and paste the link to the google drive in the instructions with instructions of the folder structure.
-Any added large files should stay out of the git file to avoid pushing extremely heay filss to the repositotry.
+If you need to use a large model, please upload it to Google Drive and include the link—along with clear folder structure instructions—in your submission.
+Make sure not to include large files in the Git repository to prevent pushing excessively heavy data to the repo.
+Please include your name and a date in the instruction you include.

 ````````````````````````````
 Team Members - Role